pucagit/Cryptography-I/Week_3/Quiz.md

 ### Q1.

 Suppose a MAC system $(S, V)$ is used to protect files in a file system by appending a MAC tag to each file.
-The MAC signing algorith S is applied to the file contents and nothing else.
+The MAC signing algorithm $S$ is applied to the file contents and nothing else.
 What tampering attacks are not prevented by this system?

 - [x] Changing the last modification time of a file.
 - [ ] Replacing the contents of a file with the concatenation of two files on the file system.